Updated December 2015

 Enhancing Student Education

-- 4 students from Clay County are studying at KU Medical Center.
+- 6 students from Clay County are currently studying at KU Medical Center.

 Strengthening the Health Care Workforce

-- 22 KU Medical Center graduates live and/or practice in Clay County.
+- 25 KU Medical Center alumni live and/or practice in Clay County.

-- 1 health care provider has been placed in Clay County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.
+- 2 health care providers have been placed in Clay County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.

 - 4 Clay County physicians received funding through the Kansas Bridging Plan, a loan-forgiveness program offered since 1991 to primary care medical residents who agree to practice in rural Kansas.

-- 39 enrollments in KU Medical Center continuing education courses and conferences by Clay County health care professionals in Fiscal Year 2014.
+- 8 enrollments in KU Medical Center continuing education/professional development courses and conferences by Clay County health care professionals in Fiscal Year 2015.
+Continuing education programming is offered by KU Medical Center's Continuing Education and Professional Development and KU AHECs.

 Advancing Health Care Access